VictoriiaKlubchuk/kottans_frontend/README.md

 * Despite of this, it showed me how internet works, what IPv4 & IPv6 are, how connections between users work, what Protocols and Ports are.
 All information are useful.

-* This course broaden my horizons at this field and gave me answers on my questions.
+* This course broaden my horizons at this field and gave me answers to my questions.

 > It was as hard as interesting. :thumbsup:

+## Task 3

+#### Intro to HTML and CSS

+* This course was simple.

+* For frontend developer is vital to know and understand DOM tree, how to manipulate and create it.
+Every day I use HTML and CSS for my projects.

+> Thank's for creating this course